 The new research — which was led by Tracy Bale, who is a professor of pharmacology at the University of Maryland School of Medicine in Baltimore — increases our understanding of how fathers can also influence the brain development of their offspring.

-The study, which is yet to be published, concerns the field of epigenetics,
+The study, which is yet to be published, concerns the field of epigenetics, relating to factors that can alter the instructions held in our DNA code without changing the code itself.

 Epigenetics, health, and disease